tatsuyafujisaki/android-playground/md/retrofit.md

 ```

 # What happens if a key is missing or the value of a key is null in the JSON response?
-## If the expected type of a key's value in the JSON response is array ...
+## If the expected type of key value in the JSON response is array ...
 Corresponding property in data class annotated with `@Serializable`|"foo" key is missing in JSON response|"foo":null in JSON response
 --|--|--
 val foo: List&lt;String>|[MissingFieldException](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-missing-field-exception/)|[JsonDecodingException](https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/json/commonMain/src/kotlinx/serialization/json/internal/JsonExceptions.kt#L18-L21)